nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 #### What other benefits PostCSS brings?

-- Our current CSS Framework, [Tailwind][] uses PostCSS for its transpilation process
+- Our current CSS Framework, [Tailwind][], uses PostCSS for its transpilation process
 - We use Stylelint for Linting our CSS syntax, and the current configuration is compatible with our PostCSS configuration

 ### Why MDX?